 Let nature do some of the work: Has the temperature outside dropped?
 Take advantage of the break in the heat, turn off your air conditioner and open the windows.
 Use the unit fan and portable fans to bring the cooler outside air inside.

-If you’re in the market for a new air conditioner, learn the differences between room and portable air conditioners.
+If you are looking for a new air conditioner, learn the differences between room and portable air conditioners.